GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

   - Senior Design showcase poster Slides (PDF)
   - Your complete github repository with all code
   - Your website including a project description, bio of team members, and written documents
-  - A video of your final presentation (upload to shared drive and embed in website)
+  - A video of your final presentation (Youtube, upload to shared drive and embed in website)